-- ii.
-After September 27, 2021, a school board or childcare facility shall not employ, or maintain a contract for the provision of in-person services of, any covered worker or an entity that employs a covered worker, unless such covered worker (1) is fully vaccinated against COVID-19, (2) has received the first dose and has either received a second dose or has an appointment for the second dose in a two-dose series vaccination, such as Pfizer or Moderna vaccines, or has received a single-dose vaccine, such as Johnson & Johnson's Janssen vaccine, or (3) is exempt from this requirement because a physician, physician's assistant, or advanced practice registered nurse determined that the administration of COVID-19 vaccine is likely to be detrimental to the covered worker's health, or the individual objects to vaccination on the basis of a sincerely held religious or spiritual belief, and the covered worker is able to perform their essential iob functions with a reasonable accommodation that is not an undue burden on the school board or child care facility; provided that any school board or childcare facility employee claiming such exemption shall apply for an exemption due to medical conditions or sincerely held religious or spiritual beliefs.
-Each request for an exemption will be considered on an individualized, case by case basis.
-Employees who have applied for an exemption must provide appropriate supporting documentation upon request; and - iii.
-After September 27, 2021, no school board or child care facility shall employ, or contract for the provision of services from, any covered worker or entity that employs a covered worker subject to subsection (b)(i) or (b)(ii) of this section and is not exempt who has received the first dose of a two-dose series vaccination but fails to receive the second dose on the appropriate date as recommended by CDC or at the scheduled appointment without good cause.
+d.
+Prospective Employees of School Boards and Child Care Facilities i.
+On and after September 27, 2021, a school board or child care facility shall, prior to extending an offer of employment to, or entering into a contract for the services of a covered worker, require that such covered worker (1) is fully vaccinated against COVID-19, (2) has received the first dose and has either received a second dose or has an appointment for the second dose in a two-dose series vaccination, such as Pfizer or Moderna vaccines, or has received a single-dose vaccine, such as Johnson & Johnson's Janssen vaccine, (3) is exempt from this requirement because a physician, physician's assistant, or advanced practice registered nurse determined that the administration of COVID-19 vaccine is likely to be detrimental to the covered worker's health, or the individual objects to vaccination on the basis of a sincerely held religious or spiritual belief, and the covered worker is able to perform their essential job functions with a reasonable accommodation that is not an undue burden on the school board or child care facility, provided that any covered worker claiming such exemption shall apply for an exemption on the basis of medical conditions or sincerely held religious or spiritual beliefs.
+Each request for an exemption shall be considered on an individualized, case-by-case basis.
+Any person who has applied for an exemption must provide appropriate supporting documentation upon request.

-3. Vaccination Verification and Testing for State Employees and Covered Workers a.
-State Employees
+4. Vaccination Verification and Testing for State Employees, State Hospital Employees, and Covered Workers a.
+Vaccination Verification